csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

   - [Meta-learning via Language Model In-context Tuning](https://arxiv.org/abs/2110.07814) (Chen et al. 2022) -- Given new task with new instruction
   - [Prompt Programming for Large Language Models: Beyond the Few-Shot Paradigm](https://arxiv.org/abs/2102.07350) (Reynolds & McDonell, 2021) -- define metaprompts as general wrappers around tasks e.g. “This problem asks us to”
   - [Re3: Generating Longer Stories With Recursive Reprompting and Revision](https://arxiv.org/abs/2210.06774) (yang, ..., klein, 2022) - generate summaries, then expand and revise with prompts
+  - Directional Stimulus Prompting ([li, baoling peng, ...jianfeng gao, xifeng yan, 2023](https://arxiv.org/abs/2302.11520)) - generate hint keywords using small LLM that are put into the prompt when calling large LLM
 - critiques of prompting
   - [Do Prompt-Based Models Really Understand the Meaning of their Prompts?](https://arxiv.org/abs/2109.01247) (webson & pavlick, 2022) - models can learn fine with prompts that are intentionally irrelevant
     - Are Language Models Worse than Humans at Following Prompts?
 It's Complicated ([webson, ..., pavlick, 2023](https://arxiv.org/abs/2301.07085))